Malaysia men's national under-21 field hockey team

 The Malaysia men's national under-21 field hockey team represents Malaysia in international under-21 field hockey competitions.
 It is governed by the Malaysian Hockey Confederation, the governing body for field hockey in Malaysia.
+They won their first ever Junior Asia Cup title in 2012, beating Pakistan in the final.
+Malaysia won the inaugural Sultan of Johor Cup in 2011.